dciets/dciets.github.io/writeups/_posts/2014-09-23-csaw-ctf-2014-crypto.markdown

 	charset = "qwertyuiopasdfghjklzxcvbnm.0123456789 {}_,'&"
 	lc   = len(c)

-	# Reverse of the XOR sum and XOR previous byte as explained before
+	# Reverse of the XOR sum and XOR previous byte as explained previously
 	for i in range(lc):
 		sum = 0
 		nc = [c[i][0]]